Kansas City (Leiber and Stoller song): Release

 The Beatles released the track in the UK on December 4, 1964, on their album Beatles for Sale.
-Release in the US came the following year on June 14, 1965 on Beatles VI.
+Release in the US came the following year on June 14, 1965, on Beatles VI.
 As part of Capitol Records' "Starline" series, the track was the B-side of "Boys" on an October 1965 single.

 The Beatles released take two on the 1995 compilation album Anthology 1, a version MacDonald calls "only slightly less successful".
 This version does not include Martin's piano overdub.
 A live version, recorded in Hamburg in December 1962, is included on the 1977 release Live! at the Star-Club in Hamburg, Germany; 1962.
 Other live versions appear on the albums Live at the BBC and On Air – Live at the BBC Volume 2 and in the film Let It Be.
 The Beatles appeared on the American television program Shindig! performing the medley live in October 1964.

+McCartney released his own recording of "Kansas City" on his 1988 cover album CHOBA B CCCP, though it was only available in the Soviet Union until 1991.